dufferzafar/tagtool/Readme.md

 # tagtool

-Mass clean metadata of downloaded MP3 songs.
+Tagtool is a quick and easy-to-use tool for mass editing and cleaning metadata across your MP3 collection.

 I wrote the initial version as a [simple script](https://github.com/dufferzafar/tagtool/blob/old/tagfix.py) that just worked.
 This tool later became an exercise in command line application design as I'd never done it before.
 It uses [docopt](http://docopt.org/) (along with some hackery to allow sub-commands)